Cavstat (Rosuvastatin Calcium)

 Used For

-lowering high cholesterol and reducing heart attack/stroke risk
+Lowering high cholesterol levels and reducing heart attack/stroke risk in certain patients.

 How Taken